kysondev/apcsa-freedom-project/blog/entry02.md

 ### Content: Progress I Have Made & Goals for Winter Break

 Over the past month, I've made some progress on my Freedom Project ([TypePanel](https://github.com/kysondev/typepanel)).
 I set up the basic authentication system and data access layers for user related services.
 For authentication, I discovered a TypeScript framework called [Better-Auth](https://better-auth.com/).
 It made authentication easy to set up while maintaining best security practices.
+I also found a YouTube tutorial that explained how Better Auth works and how to integrate it into a Next.js project: [Better Auth in Next.js (Complete Tutorial)](https://www.youtube.com/watch?v=x4hQ2Hmuy3k)

 I also worked on the authentication page UI.
 I decided not to use a UI library like [Shadcn](https://ui.shadcn.com/) and just built the components myself with [TailwindCSS](https://tailwindcss.com/).
 It gave me more freedom to style things the way I wanted.
 I chose black as the primary color because it keeps the layout clean and minimal.